Shenna Bellows: Early career

-Bellows served as Executive Director of the ACLU of Maine for eight years.
+Bellows served as executive director of the ACLU of Maine for eight years.
 In that role, she built coalitions with both Republicans and Democrats to pass privacy and civil rights laws.
 She was a leader of Mainers United for Marriage, working for seven years to pass same-sex marriage in Maine.
 She was a leader on voting rights and co-chaired the 2011 Protect Maine Votes campaign to restore same day voter registration.
 Most recently, she organized a successful privacy campaign to require warrants for access to private cell phone communications, and she led the opposition to warrantless drone surveillance.

 During her time at the ACLU, Bellows was a leader in the Maine Choice Coalition and the Coalition for Maine Women.
 She was recognized for her work to advance women’s health and reproductive choice by awards from the University of Maine Women’s Studies Department, Mabel Wadsworth Women’s Health Center, the American Association of University Women, the Frances Perkins Center and the Maine Democratic Party.

-Prior to her work at the ACLU of Maine, Bellows was the national field organizer at the ACLU in Washington, DC, organizing nationwide civil liberties campaigns including opposition to the Patriot Act, where she built broad coalitions that included librarians and gun owners alike.
+Prior to her work at the ACLU of Maine, Bellows was the national field organizer at the ACLU in Washington, D.C., organizing nationwide civil liberties campaigns including opposition to the Patriot Act, where she built broad coalitions that included librarians and gun owners alike.

 Bellows was an AmeriCorps VISTA volunteer in Nashville, Tennessee.
-There she assisted a start up non-profit, Community IMPACT! in developing an asset building program to promote educational and economic empowerment for young people in Nashville’s largest public housing project.
+There she assisted a start-up non-profit, Community IMPACT! in developing an asset building program to promote educational and economic empowerment for young people in Nashville’s largest public housing project.

 Bellows served as a small business development Peace Corps volunteer in La Arena de Chitré, Panama.
 In Panama, she launched a micro-lending program for artisans, started a Junior Achievement entrepreneurship program at a local high school, and was President of Women In Development/Gender and Development, dedicated to advancing economic and educational opportunity for women and girls.

-From 1997 to 1999 Bellows worked as a researcher and recruiter for Economists Incorporated, a privately held economic consulting firm specializing in microeconomic analysis in antitrust, regulatory and legal contexts in Washington, DC.
+From 1997 to 1999 Bellows worked as a researcher and recruiter for Economists Incorporated, a privately held economic consulting firm specializing in microeconomic analysis in antitrust, regulatory and legal contexts in Washington, D.C.